sneha-afk/KeplerKV/docs/planning.md

 ## current limitations
 * No nested commands allowed, i.e `\SET a \GET b + 1`
 * No commands allowed within a list definition, i.e `\SET l [\GET a]
-* `RESOLVE` will not resolve identifiers within lists
 * Arithmetic expressions are not allowed when setting numbers

 ## feature list
 * Expandable parser system
     * For data: SET, GET, RESOLVE, DELETE, UPDATE
+    * For manipulation: INCR, DECR, APPEND, PREPEND
     * Other: LIST, CLEAR, SAVE, LOAD
+* Most commands can be batched, i.e setting multiple keys at once
 * Data types supported: integers, floats, strings, hetereogenous and multidimensional lists
 * Saving and loading state from a `.kep` file
 * Cycle detection in RESOLVE to prevent infinite loops
+    * RESOLVE will also recursively find identifiers to resolve within lists if requested to
 * Data types can be changed if UDPATE is used with a different type
+* Data manipulation for certain types
+    * Integers, floats: INCR, DECR
+    * Lists: APPEND, PREPEND

 ## resources used